 High School Sciences

-Students must take three full credits of science during their high school career.
-A half credit of Health is required by state regulations.
-Honors level will include additional reading assignments, projects, test questions, and required participation on the Towle Science Olympiad team or Science Fair (part-time students are not allowed to be on our Science Olympiad team).
+The honors level will include additional reading assignments, projects, test questions, and required participation on the Towle Science Olympiad team or Science Fair (part-time students are not eligible to participate on our Science Olympiad team).

 Chemistry – one credit